 This is a very straightforward arrangement with a third-party company handling payroll processing without creating any kind of co-employment relationship.
 Calculating and withholding taxes, filing taxes, garnishing wages, and making other deductions are common services a payroll agency provides.
 They may also assist with recovering tax credits.
-(Many providers use our WOTC software to help ensure employers take advantage of the full amount of tax credits they qualify to receive).
+(Many providers use our WOTC solution to help ensure employers take advantage of the full amount of tax credits they qualify to receive).
 Companies of all sizes across a broad variety of industries can benefit from payroll outsourcing.

 Human Resource Outsourcing takes many forms.
 Some agencies provide mostly administrative support.
 For example, they may handle the management of health insurance benefits, unemployment, retirement, time & attendance, and more.
 In general, if it can be done using automation and virtualization, “Administrative Services Outsourcing” or ASO is an option for HR.
 The focus is typically on shifting highly regulated but fairly repetitive administrative tasks to an outsourcing partner that has the right software and expertise to ensure compliance.
 Small to mid-sized businesses often choose this option because it takes a worry off their plate.